Cents, Luxembourg: History

 They fired 6,000 projectiles at the city, causing great destruction.
 The historian Leo Müller described how citizens of Metz observed "the eerie spectacle of the burning Luxembourg, which was blazing like an almighty torch".
 Shortly after Christmas, on 27 December 1683, the French marched off.
 The number of civilian casualties was quite low, but the suffering of the population was severe due to the winter cold.
 This was made worse by the order of the Governor Chimay, to uncover the houses, in order to decrease the risk of fire.
 Through the destruction of buildings and the weakened state of the population, it was easy for Marshall de Créqui to take over the city in April 1684 with 35,000.
 In this siege, the city was devastated by over 50,000 projectiles, and was later fortified by Vauban.

 The French did not get to make much use of these extensive fortification works, however: in 1697 they returned Luxembourg to the Spanish.
 From 1713, when Luxembourg passed over to the Austrians under the Peace of Utrecht, it experienced a more peaceful time for both the fortress and its surrounding area.
 On 21 November 1794 however, the French again laid siege to the city, this time under the orders of the Directoire.
 Once again, the attackers made use of the strategic location of the Fetschenhof plateau.
 In a week, they had constructed the Fetschenhof entrenchment for 2 cannons — a structure which was expanded in April 1795 by six more cannons.
 While the city itself suffered less damage than under previous sieges, this time it was more the surrounding areas that suffered destruction.
 The Fetschenhof, for example, went up in flames.

+Two months before his coronation as Emperor, Napoleon visited Luxembourg in October 1804.
+On this occasion, a plan was considered to build a bridge between the Holy Ghost Citadel (now the Plateau of the Holy Ghost) in the upper city, over the Grund sluice, to the Rue de Trèves in Cens.
+However, further investigation showed that the ground around the Grund sluice was not viable enough to bear such a construction, and the plan was cancelled.